Pylons/pyramid_cookbook/quick_traversal/addcontent.rst

   http://localhost:6543/some_folder/add_document

 ...will match the view being configured.
-It's as if you have an object-oriented web, with operations on resources represented by a URL.
+It's as if you have an object-oriented web with operations on resources represented by a URL.

 Goals
 =====

-- Adding and editing content in a resource tree
+- Allow adding and editing content in a resource tree.

-- Simple form which POSTs data
+- Create a simple form which POSTs data.

-- A view which takes the POST data, creates a resource, and redirects to the newly-added resource
+- Create a view which takes the POST data, creates a resource, and redirects to the newly-added resource.

-- Per-type named views
+- Create per-type named views.

 Steps
 =====